MartV0/personal-site/content/posts/variable_sized_on_stack.md

 ```

 Next we save the starting address of the array, which is on the newly allocated stack space.
-Once again we have some fancy arithmetic here, this time it simply rounding up
+Once again we have some fancy arithmetic here, this time it is simply rounding up
 to the nearest 4 bytes, in order to make it 4 byte aligned.
 ```NASM
 40117f: mov    rax,rsp